Passeriformes / Muscicapidae / Enicurus

 Introduction

-Species of forktail in the family Muscicapidae.
-Found in the Himalayas and the hills of Northeast India, Bangladesh, Myanmar, and southern China including Yunnan.
-Inhabits subtropical or tropical moist montane forests, particularly boulder-strewn torrents, forest streams, and roadside canals.
-Breeds at 1200–3600m elevation, descending to about 600m in winter.
-The white-spotted back distinguishes this species from other similarly sized forktails.
+A species in the family Muscicapidae found in the Himalayas and hills of Northeast India, Bangladesh, Myanmar, and southern China including Yunnan.
+It inhabits subtropical or tropical moist montane forests, specifically boulder-strewn torrents, forest streams, and roadside canals.

 Description

-A 25-cm-long bird with a long, deeply forked tail.
-The plumage features a white forehead, black crown and nape, black back with white spots, and a broad white wing bar.
-The tail is graduated and black and white.
-Sexes are similar.
+Measures 25 cm with a long tail.
+Sexes are alike, featuring a white forehead, black crown and nape, and a black back spotted white.
+Possesses a broad white wing bar.
+The tail is deeply forked and graduated black and white.

 Identification